reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 Each step starts with `Given`, `When`, `Then`, `And`, or `But`.

-SpecFlow executes each step in a scenario one at a time, in the sequence you’ve written them in.
+Reqnroll executes each step in a scenario one at a time, in the sequence you’ve written them in.
-When SpecFlow tries to execute a step, it looks for a matching step definition to execute.
+When Reqnroll tries to execute a step, it looks for a matching step definition to execute.

 Keywords are not taken into account when looking for a step definition.
 This means you cannot have a `Given`, `When`, `Then`, `And` or `But` step with the same text as another step.

-SpecFlow considers the following steps duplicates:
+Reqnroll considers the following steps duplicates:

 ```gherkin
 Given there is money in my account